Nissan Mass Air Flow Sensor | Symptoms | Cleaning | Troubleshooting

 - High fuel consumption, poor MPG.

-- Locate the diagnostic port under the dashboard on the driver’s side.
+- Search for the DLC port that is placed below the dash on the driver’s side.

 - Plug your diagnostic scanner into this port.